In the beginning … God said: Let there be light. And there was light. (Genesis 1).

 When I was preaching regularly, I would stand in the pulpit and pray the same prayer Sunday after Sunday: “You have spoken to us once and for all in Jesus Christ and you continue to speak in these Holy Scriptures.
 Speak to us now, we pray….”

-So you might ask what I mean when say this Bible that is the Christian Scripture is the “Word of the Lord?”
-You might ask how I describe what it is I believe about this book we call the Bible.
+So you might ask what I mean when say this Bible is the “Word of the Lord?”
+You might ask how I describe what it is I believe about this book we call the Holy Bible.
 Why do I call it “holy?”

-Followers of the one true God, over the millennia, have given witness to their experience with God.
-The Bible records that evolving understanding and gives testimony to the variety of ways God’s people have found meaning and tried to live their lives with faith in the One beyond our knowing, the One beyond our grasping, the One who Is.
+Followers of the one true God, over several millennia, have given witness to their experience with God.
+The Bible is the record of that evolving understanding and testimony to the variety of ways God’s people have found meaning and tried to live their lives with faith in the One Who Is beyond our knowing, the One beyond our grasping; the One Who Is.

 But the Scriptures are not only the witness of human beings.

-Somehow, in some mystery, again and again, the God of all Creation speaks in and through these human words.
+Somehow, also, in some mystery, again and again, the God of all Creation speaks in and through these human words.
 “Speak to us now we pray, that we may know you…” Don’t ask me to explain that.
-Don’t think I can explain knowing the God who is beyond knowing.
+Even so …

 Trust it because we see evidence of God’s presence in our lives and in the world, and that evidence supports our confidence.